-- Provides primary care medical, dental, or mental and behavioral health services
+- Be a primary care outpatient facility, or a CMS-certified Critical Access Hospital that provides medical, dental or mental and behavioral health services.

 - Utilize a qualified discounted/sliding fee schedule and have had it in place for at least 12 months.